-Re: Municipal General Election - May 7, 2022
+Re: Municipal General Election - May 4, 2024

 Congratulations on your decision to file for a Position on the Teague Board of Aldermen.
-The three positions open are the Mayor, Alderman Place I, and Alderman Place III, each consisting of a two-year term beginning May 2022, ending May 2024.
+The three positions open are the Mayor, Alderman Place I, and Alderman Place III, each consisting of a two-year term beginning May 2024, ending May 2026.
 Serving as an effective city elected official requires dedication, knowledge and substantial commitment in time, and becoming involved in a number of issues that can have a lasting impact on Teague's future.

 In this candidate's packet, a number of documents will need to be competed and returned by the deadline set forth by the State.
-Please read over the documents and if you have any questions regarding the information, please do not hesitate to contact me at 254-739-2547 or by email: administrator@cityofteaguetx.com.
-While I might not know all of the answers to your questions, I can certainly point you in the right direction of the respective agency who can answer them.
+Please read over the documents and if you have any questions regarding the information, please do not hesitate to contact me at 254-739-2547 or by email: citysecretary@cityofteaguetx.com.